Forensic Scientist

 What requirements do you need to become a forensic scientist?

-Asked by stephanie almost 9 years ago
+Asked by stephanie about 9 years ago

 It depends entirely on where you work.
 The requirements are whatever your employer says they are (same with your job title).
 DNA analysts are often required to have a PhD in genetics.
 At the coroner's I had to have a BS in one of the natural sciences.
 At my police department they only require a high school diploma, but give extra points for advanced schooling so we all have BSs.
 The best way to get an idea is to go to different agencies' websites and look at help wanted postings.